bmcd243/spotify-terraform/README.md

 #### gitignore
 Use a `.gitignore` file for anything you don't want in your repo.
 In this case, we are ignoring the .terraform directory as this contains the Docker container files.

+#### set-upstream
+`git push -u origin main` means push to the main branch on the remote repo (the one stored on git). `origin` is the default name for the remote repo.

+`-u` or `--set-upstream` is used when a new branch has just been created locally because it doesn't yet exist on the remote repo. git versions newer than 2.3.7 shouldn't require this command.

 #### Branch conflicts

 1. `git pull origin main --no-rebase`: merge local changes with remote changes